Explore expert tips on how to find affordable home insurance in Baton Rouge, Louisiana.

 Homeowners insurance rates in Baton Rouge vary from one insurance company to another.
 The most inexpensive home insurance in Baton Rouge comes from Centauri Specialty, which offers average annual rates of just $1,032 per year.
 This is more favorable than the city’s average home insurance premium of $1,969.

-Start your search for a home insurance policy by reviewing the cheapest companies in Baton Rouge, Louisiana, listed below.
+Start your search for a home insurance policy by reviewing the cheapest home carriers in Baton Rouge, Louisiana, listed below.
+We also recommend you see our list of the best home insurance companies ranked by customer satisfaction, third-party ratings, and other factors.

 |Company||Average monthly rate||Average Annual Rate|